counterfactual/monorepo/packages/specs/source/10-uninstall-virtual-app-protocol.md

 ### lockCommitment

 The protocol produces a commitment to call `virtualAppSetState` with the final state of the app and at a high app local nonce.
-The existence of this commitment and the high local nonce means that the `s6` signature (from `intermediary` on the `targetVirtualAppSetState` commitment) is no longer useful, and the changes to the app state cannot be made without the intemediary's signature.
+The existence of this commitment and the high local nonce means that the `s6` signature (from `intermediary` on the `targetVirtualAppSetState` commitment) is no longer useful, and the changes to the app state cannot be made without the intermediary's signature.

 ### uninstallLeft